How Much Does Mulch Cost?

 If you already own the necessary equipment for mulch installation, applying the mulch yourself can often be the more affordable option.
 You’ll still need to pay for the mulch, but you can avoid the mulching service cost.

-You can save as much as $20 to $45 per cubic yard of mulch on labor fees.
+The cost of mulch ranges form $30 to $135 per cubic yard, so you’ll save a few dollars on labor fees.
 If you pick up the mulch yourself, you can save an additional $70 to $140 on delivery fees.
+However, a pro can install mulch at the correct depth and save you the trouble of handling heavy mulch bags.

 Cost of Bagged Mulch vs. Bulk Mulch